Immunohistochemistry

 Immunohistochemical staining is widely used in the diagnosis of abnormal cells such as those found in cancerous tumors.
-Specific molecular markers are characteristic of particular cellular events such as proliferation or cell death (apoptosis).

-Immunohistochemistry is also widely used in basic research to understand the distribution and localization of biomarkers and differentially expressed proteins in different parts of a biological tissue.
+In some cancer cells certain tumor antigens are expressed which make it possible to detect.
+Immunohistochemistry is also widely used in basic research, to understand the distribution and localization of biomarkers and differentially expressed proteins in different parts of a biological tissue.